kennethanderson04/Water_Quality_Prediction_AICTE/README.md

 # Water Quality Prediction
-This project aims to predict multiple water quality parameters using machine learning techniques, specifically MultiOutputRegressor wrapped around a RandomForestRegressor.
+This project aims to predict multiple water quality parameters using machine learning techniques, specifically **MultiOutputRegressor** wrapped around a **RandomForestRegressor**.
 It was developed as part of a one-month AICTE Virtual Internship sponsored by Shell in June 2025.

-# Overview
+## Overview
 Access to clean water is a critical global concern.
 Accurate prediction of various water quality metrics can help in early detection of pollution and ensure timely intervention.

 In this project, we: